 Skip to main content

 When it comes to grooming, it’s easy to get hyper-focused on topical products that promise to fix every patch of dry skin, nix any fine lines, and make facial hair grow just the way we like it.
 What if we told you that outward appearance starts on the inside?
 More specifically, it begins with the food you consume.
-Though research on diet and skincare is still emerging, there is some that suggests certain types of food are bad for skin health.
+Though research on diet and skincare is still emerging, there are some studies and research that suggest certain types of food are bad for skin health.
 For example, we don’t have a definitive answer to the question, “Is acne caused by food?”
 However, science shows consuming some items can exacerbate the condition.

 Knowledge is power.
-When it comes to foods and skin health, understanding the current research can help you make informed choices at the grocery store and when you peer into your pantry.
+When it comes to foods and skincare, understanding the current research can help you make informed choices at the grocery store and when you peer into your pantry.
+These are some of the worst foods for skin health, according to experts and research.

-A cheeseburger on a wooden table
+A hamburger on a wooden table

 Diet can impact the skin, and it’s important to know which foods might affect you.
 However, there are a few points to keep in mind before overhauling your diet.
 First, every person is different.
 Not every person who consumes sugary beverages will notice changes in their skin.
 Also, as with anything, many foods that are bad for skin health can be consumed safely in moderation.
 Finally, you’ll notice dairy makes this list.
 Dairy also has benefits, including calcium and protein.
 Consult a doctor before eliminating anything from your diet.

-french fries in a caarton
+French fries in a carton

 The worst foods for skin health